bring/developer-site/README.md

     url: /api/{foldername}
     parent: {parent, see config.json}
 weight: {menu position prefixed by parent value}
+params:
   disqus_identifier: api-{foldername} (optional, if you want comments)
+  oas: {Link to OAS JSON, typically outputted by Swagger}

   # Add alerts or important messages and they appear to the side or above of the main content
   important:
     - type: {info, warn or error}
       title: {Title of message, optional}
       message: |
         {Content as markdown}

   # Add intro, information and documentation to appear before the endpoint listing
   introduction: |
     {Optimally one paragraph about the API and what it does, so the user can figure out if it’s the right one to cover their needs}

   information:
     - title: {Authentication, formats, rate limiting and other information that is somewhat similar across the various APIs}
       content |
         {Content as markdown}

   # Additional documentation.
 Organise it into technical info and how-to info.
 The former works as a continuation of the previous section.
 The latter as guides for the user leading into the endpoint section.
   documentation:
     - title: {Title of section}
       content: |
         {Content as markdown}

-# OAS file link with endpoints, examples etc.
-oas: {Link to OAS JSON, typically outputted by Swagger}
 ---
 ```